Photos finally at home in Leesburg

 In 1860, a German craftsman named Michael Thonet created the first bentwood rocking chair by steaming pieces of wood to effectively shape the rocking chair’s rocker into its graceful swoop.

 It just so happened that Gary had one left behind by a former girlfriend and for a mere $25, it could be mine!
 I didn’t even have to see it.
 With a quick swipe of the pen, I handed him a check and Bob picked up the rocker and delivered it to me within a few days.
 It is not a stretch to say that my sweet husband was not at all impressed with this strangely shaped piece of furniture with it’s heavy coat of black enamel paint and somewhat shabby appearance.
 I, on the other hand, was smitten.
 Love at first sight, you might say.
+The paint was chipped and the cane was loose and discolored.
+It was a very lovely mess.
+But it was my mess!

 After looking at it for a few months, I decided it was time to take action.
 Bob and I took it all apart carefully noting which screws went where and mentally picturing it being put back together.
 We spent weeks sanding the old enamel until the chair pieces were all back to their original virgin wood.
 I took the back and the seat to an upholstery shop and explained how I wanted it done.
 I picked an ivory with flecks of brown heavy nubby fabric (very popular in the late 70s) and left those two pieces in their capable hands.
 Bob and I spent the next few weeks painstakingly staining each separate piece of the chair a dark walnut and the week after, coating each piece with a glossy polyurethane.
 Probably took a month or two to get it all done with waiting for drying times in between coats.
 After retrieving the back and seat from the upholstery shop, we took on the task of putting the chair back together – no easy feat as we tried to remember how it all should fit.
 But, fit together it did, and when it was done; our very first real project together was a success.
 Not perfect, but perfection was not the point.